syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/ButtonEditAppearance.md

-> Note: The Border styles of the child buttons can be controlled using ButtonEditChildButton.BorderStyleAdv property.
+N> The Border styles of the child buttons can be controlled using ButtonEditChildButton.BorderStyleAdv property.
 SeeSee Button Types and Border Styles topic for details.

 ### Size Settings